Anterograde amnesia: Alcohol intoxication

 Anterograde amnesia can also be caused by alcohol intoxication, a phenomenon commonly known as a blackout.
 Studies show rapid rises in blood alcohol concentration over a short period of time severely impair or in some cases completely block the brain's ability to transfer short-term memories created during the period of intoxication to long-term memory for storage and later retrieval.
 Such rapid rises are caused by drinking large amounts of alcohol in short periods of time, especially on an empty stomach, as the dilution of alcohol by food slows the absorption of alcohol.
 Alcohol-related anterograde amnesia is directly related to the rate of consumption of alcohol, and is often associated with binge drinking, and not just the total amount of alcohol consumed in a drinking episode.

 Test subjects have been found not to experience amnesia when drinking slowly, despite being heavily intoxicated by the end of the experiment.
 When alcohol is consumed at a rapid rate, the point at which most healthy people's long-term memory creation starts to fail usually occurs at approximately 0.20% BAC, but can be reached as low as 0.14% BAC for infrequent drinkers.
 The exact duration of these blackout periods is hard to determine, because most people fall asleep before they black out.
 Upon reaching sobriety, usually after waking, long-term memory creation is completely restored.

-Chronic alcoholism often leads to a thiamine (vitamin B_{1}) deficiency in the brain, causing Korsakoff's syndrome, a neurological disorder which is generally preceded by an acute neurological condition known as Wernicke's encephalopathy (WE).
+Severe alcohol use disorder is associated with thiamine (vitamin B_{1}) deficiency in the brain, which can cause Korsakoff syndrome and is often preceded by Wernicke encephalopathy.

 The memory impairment that is pathognomonic to Korsakoff's syndrome predominantly affects the declarative memory, leaving non-declarative memory that is often procedural in nature relatively intact.
 The disproportionate severity in anterograde episodic memory processes in contrast to other cognitive processes is what differentiates Korsakoff syndrome from other conditions such as alcohol-related dementia.
 Evidence for the preservation of certain memory processes in the presence of severe anterograde episodic memory serve as an experimental paradigm to investigate the components of human memory.